 How to (Legally) Host a Beach Bonfire in South Walton

 South Walton’s sugar-white sand and bright starry nights set the perfect stage for roasting marshmallows and sharing s’mores while listening to the waves lap in the distance.
-But before you do, there are a few things you need to know.
+But before you do, there are a few important things you need to know.

 Q: Do I need a permit?
-If so, how much does it cost?

 Q: Where can I have a bonfire in South Walton?